How To Get Rid of Postpartum Gas and Bloat

 How to Alleviate Postpartum Gas and Bloating

-Healing your gut bacteria balance is crucial for both short-term and long-term relief.
+Restoring your gut bacteria balance is crucial for both short-term and long-term relief.
 Probiotics can support this balance, benefiting both you and your baby.
 Consider incorporating a good probiotic into your routine.
 Additionally, digestive enzymes can be helpful during periods of bloating and gas.
 Depending on your needs, you may use them with high-fiber meals or daily.

 Reducing fiber intake temporarily and increasing protein can also help manage symptoms.
 Identifying and eliminating food sensitivities, such as dairy or gluten, may provide relief.
 Conversely, if your diet lacks fiber, incorporating more fruits and vegetables can improve digestion.